Processes

 input:

-val x from species
+val species

-path seq from sequences
+path seq

 output: